-- Put 250 gram of rice and 375 gram of water into a pot with a good pinch of salt.
+- Put 250 grams of rice and 375 grams of water into a pot with a good pinch of salt.

-- Turn the up to full power until the water boils, then put a lid on and turn down to low and let it simmer for 12 minutes.
+- Turn the up to full power until the water boils, then put a lid on, turn it down to low and let it simmer for 12 minutes.

-- Take the pot off the heat and let it rest for 12 minutes with the lid on.
+- Take the pot off the heat and let it rest for 12 minutes with the lid on the pot.
 Then fluff the rice using a fork to separate the rice grains.

-- Finely chop the spring onion and put in a small bowl
+- Finely chop the spring onion and put it in a small bowl.

-- Peel four cloves of garlic and crush the into a small bowl
+- Peel four cloves of garlic and crush them into a small bowl.